roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 >
 > The fraudulent transactions are those whose import is higher than 20% of the maximal import of the transactions executed on the same terminal in the last month.

-For this operation I have realized a support method called `get_terminal_max_import_last_month` who permits to retrieve the maximum import on a given terminal in a given period (also here I have extended the last month request to an arbitrary period).
+For this operation I have realized a supporting method called `get_terminal_max_import_last_month` that retrieves the maximum import on a given terminal in a given period (extended beyond just the last month).

-Once retrieved the maximal import of the period I compute the 120% of it, to then use it inside the main query, that identify all the fraudulent transitions based on the comparison of this amount with each amount of the transactions.
+Once retrieved the maximal import of the period I compute the 120% of this value, to then use it inside the main query, that identifies all the fraudulent transitions based on the comparison of this amount with each amount of the transactions.

 ```python
 def get_fraudolent_transactions(self, terminal_id:str, dt_start:date, dt_end:date)-> DataFrame: